lhoupert/lhoupert.github.io/_pages/home.md

   - image_path:  /assets/images/Uni-ico.svg.png
     alt: "placeholder image uni"
     title: Publications
-    excerpt: "Have a look to the list of my preprint and peer-reviewed articles."
+    excerpt: "Have a look to the list of my peer-reviewed articles and talks."
     url: "/pubs/"
     btn_label: "Learn more"
     btn_class: "btn--primary"